-The Non-Domestic Rate multiplier for 2013/14 was 46.2p for qualifying properties of less than £18,000 rateable value and 47.1p for all others (2012/13 45.0p and 45.8p respectively.)
+The Non-Domestic Rate multiplier for 2014-15 was 47.1p for qualifying properties of less than £18,000 rateable value and 48.2p for all others (2013-14 46.2p and 47.1p respectively.)

-5. (Surplus)/Deficit of the Revenue Account
+4. (Surplus)/Deficit of the Revenue Account

 The introduction of Council Tax brought with it the requirement to share any surplus or deficit (in proportion to precepts) as estimated at 15 January between the major preceptors and the billing authority.
-There was no estimated surplus or deficit for 2013/14.
-The actual surplus on the Collection Fund at year end (£1.588m) due to the prudent collection rate adjustment represents partly an increase in the resources attributable to the Authority, and partly amounts due to major preceptors.
-In order to comply with the Code of Practice on Local Authority Accounting (Code) 2013 this has been split between Thanet District Council fund balances (£0.227m) and other local authority creditors (£1.361m) within the Balance Sheet.
+The estimated surplus for 2014-15 was \pounds 1.396m.
+The actual surplus on the Collection Fund at year end (\pounds 1.035m) represents partly an increase in the resources attributable to the Authority, and partly amounts due to major preceptors.
+In order to comply with the Code of Practice on Local Authority Accounting (Code) 2014 this has been split between Thanet District Council fund balances (\pounds 0.144m) and other local authority creditors (\pounds 0.891m) within the Balance Sheet.

 A change in statutory regulations for the distribution of non-domestic rates income similarly requires any surplus or deficit estimated at 31 January to be shared between central government, major preceptors (excluding the Police and Crime Commissioner) and the billing authority in prescribed proportions.
-There was no estimated surplus or deficit for 2013/14.
-The actual surplus (£0.980m) due to the prudent provision for rating appeals that are no longer required is split between Thanet District Council fund balances (£0.392m) and other local authority creditors (£0.588m) within the Balance Sheet.
+There was no estimated surplus or deficit for 2014-15.
+The actual deficit (£5.059m) due to the increase in provision for rating appeals is split between Thanet District Council (£2.024m) and other local authorities and central government (£3.035m).